 In this very early view, the triple stand of trees in the foreground was still intact.
 Sadly a storm took out one of the three, leaving the other two highly unstable.
-So, I had to have them all cut down.
+Because of the risk they posed for the house, I had to have them all cut down.

 The remains of the stand of trees from the prior year are visible in the foreground.
 The stump in the background at far right was a tree that had died long before I arrived.